1979 NCAA Division I basketball tournament: Schedule and venues

-Salt Lake City became the eighteenth different site of the Final Four, and the eighth Final Four to be held on a college campus.
-Due to the current setup of the Final Four, both of these are likely not to be repeated.
-Two new host cities, Cincinnati, Ohio and Murfreesboro, Tennessee, were included for the first time, hosting at the Riverfront Coliseum (the then-home arena of the Cincinnati Bearcats) and MTSU's Murphy Center, respectively.
-This year also marked the last time tournament games were held at the University of Kansas's legendary Allen Fieldhouse and at SMU's Moody Coliseum.
-As more and more tournament games are being held in large cities and NBA-caliber arenas, this was most likely the last time the Tournament will be held in Lawrence.

 Tournament notes

-In the East, the Round of 32 was called Black Sunday because of Penn's upset of #1 North Carolina and St. John's upset of #2-seeded Duke, both in Raleigh.
-Penn went all the way to the Final Four before losing to eventual champion Michigan State.
+In the East, the Round of 32 was called Black Sunday because of Penn's upset of number 1 North Carolina and St. John's upset of number 2-seeded Duke, both in Raleigh, NC.
+Both victors, the lowest two seeds, achieved upsets again in the next round with #9 Penn defeating #4 Syracuse and #10 St. John's winning over #6 Rutgers, to make the regional final.
+Penn won 64–62 to reach the Final Four before losing to eventual champion Michigan State.
 Both teams had to defeat higher-seeded opponents in the Round of 40 to have the chance to beat UNC and Duke.
 Penn beat three higher-seeded opponents to reach the Final Four, a feat which was later bettered in 1986 by LSU, 2006 by George Mason, and 2011 by Virginia Commonwealth, who each beat four higher-seeded opponents on the way to the Final Four.